 The proposed law would allow employers to make a hiring decision based on an applicant’s criminal history.
 This would depend on the crime and the amount of time that has passed since the applicant completed his or her sentence.

 For example, employers could only consider disorderly person convictions during the first five years after the applicant’s release from custody or the end of the sentence.
 An indictable offense conviction, such as grand theft or arson, would be open to consideration for at least 10 years after the applicant has served his or her sentence.

 Contact a Knowledgeable Defense Lawyer

 A successful criminal defense attorney can help you at one of the most critical points in your life.
 If you are facing criminal charges, you may suffer penalties beyond the sentence, such as difficulty securing employment and a lasting social stigma.
-The New Jersey defense team of Lubiner, Schmidt & Palumbo is available for a free consultation at any time.
+The New Jersey defense team of Lubiner, Schmidt & Palumbo is available for a consultation at any time.
 Please do not hesitate to call us at (844) 288-7978.